miloszmisiek/ci_p1_ecocity/README.md

 - **Change Section**
   - Location: below the Waste Segregation section.
   - Heading is a statement that should influence the user to act accordingly to represented content.
-Icons were added to get user's attention.
+Icons were added for enhanced UX.
   - Two paragraphs represent how everyone can contribute to environmental improvement.
   - The styling is mirrored from the home page 'Knowledge Section' for enhanced UX.
+  - Source websites are attached in the paragraphs.
+They are hyperlinks, when hovered with mouse pointer, the font increases to differentiate from the rest of text.

 ![Change Section](/assets/images/readme/change-section.png)